sovisrushain/http/README.md

 # REST API - NodeJS + PostgreSQL

 ## Overview
-This is a simple CRUD application built with Node.js and PostgreSQL.
+This is a simple CRUD application built with Node.js, Express and PostgreSQL.
 The application manages products and categories, allowing you to perform basic operations on these entities.

 ## Database Schema
 The application uses the following database schema: